Take this simple quiz to find out if you might have Adrenal Fatigue or Adrenal Dysfunction…

-The adrenal glands sit over the kidneys, where they play a significant role in the body, secreting more than 50 hormones necessary for life, including epinephrine, cortisol, DHEA, progesterone and testosterone.
+Your adrenal glands play a significant role in your body.
+They secrete more than 50 hormones necessary for life, including epinephrine, cortisol, DHEA, progesterone, and testosterone.
+Since the adrenals produce so many essential hormones, they’re responsible for many of the functions we need to stay alive and healthy.

 - Fluid and electrolyte balance